 Mysore bonda is a popular snack from Mysore region in India.
 It is made with urad dal, seasoned with green chilies, black peppers and ginger.
 It is similar to medhu vada or urad dal vada but in a different avatar, plus or minus a few ingredients.

 The main difference between Mysore bonda and medhu vada is the shape; former is a round ball and latter is in a doughnut shape.
 The other major difference is, bonda is onion free with coconut pieces unlike medhu vada.
 Coconut pieces give a nice crunch to Mysore bonda and addition of rice flour gives it the crispiness.

 Mysore Bonda vs Mangalore bajji or Goli Baje

 There is a lot of confusion online as to what is a Mysore bonda.
 I came across many recipes for Mysore bonda that call for maida or all purpose flour, which is similar to goli baje or Mangalore bajji, another popular snack from Karnataka.
 I was so confused that I almost called a Kannadiga friend for clarification.
 Then I remembered Sarvana Bhavan Mysore bonda, which is made with lentils and tastes a lot like medhu vada.
 Henceforth, went ahead with urad dal version of Mysore bonda.

 Mysore Bonda and Biscuit Ambade

 Biscuit ambade is another snack from Mangalore region and is similar to Mysore bonda but for addition of rava (semolina) instead of rice flour.
-Semolina gives biscuit ambade an extra crunch just like rice flour makes gives the outer coating of the bonda the crispiness.
-Both Mysore bonda and biscuit ambade are serve with coconut chutney.
+Semolina gives biscuit ambade an extra crunch just like rice flour gives the outer coating of the bonda the crispiness.
+Both Mysore bonda and biscuit ambade are served with coconut chutney.